About the Book

 Dedication and Acknowledgments

-This book is dedicated to the practitioners and teachers of bush medicine in San Salvador Island, Bahamas.
+This book is dedicated to the practitioners and teachers of bush medicine, especially in San Salvador Island, Bahamas.
 This project would not have been possible without the kindness and generosity of the interviewees who welcomed us into their homes, who shared their stories, served us their bush teas, and took us out into the bush to teach us about their knowledge of plant medicine.
 This is our gift to them, and their children, who we hope will carry the past on into the future.
 A portion of the net proceeds of this book will be donated to the Bahamas National Trust.

 The research for this book was made possible by the Amy P. Goldman Foundation and Open Hands, Inc.